snotbane/penny/wiki/statement.md

 ```

 > [!TIP] The Right Tools
-> Most visual novels will almost exclusively use the `return` statement as they will not need to exit the Penny loop at all while reading (except, e.g. to navigate the main menu).
+> Most visual novels will almost exclusively use the `return` statement as they will not need to exit the Penny loop at all while reading (except, e.g. to navigate the main prompt).
 >
 > Conversely, games that use Penny for isolated dialogue integration (e.g. how most games handle dialogue) will probably make more use of the `exit` statement in order to completely suspend the Penny environment while not in use.